 Laws that govern the rights and duties between employers and employees are cornerstones to our economy and American culture.
-Against the backdrop of impactful social movements like #MeToo and Black Lives Matter, and the upheaval caused by the COVID-19 pandemic, today’s workplaces must learn to adapt quickly in an often-uncertain regulatory environment shaped by shifting demographics and priorities.
+Against the backdrop of impactful social movements like #MeToo and Black Lives Matter, and the continued reverberations caused by the COVID-19 pandemic, today’s workplaces must continue adapting to an often-uncertain regulatory environment shaped by shifting laws, demographics, and priorities.

 Bailey Glasser’s labor and employment attorneys represent and provide proactive counsel to both employees and employers across the nation on an array of employment-related legal issues.
 To best advise the firm’s clients on how to navigate the myriad of federal and state statutes, administrative rules, and court rulings across the country that shape today’s ever-changing employment landscape, our attorneys diligently monitor and stay up to date on the latest trends and challenges facing both individuals and businesses in the workplace.
 The ability of individuals and entities to not only operate, but thrive, in the marketplace is of paramount concern to our labor and employment team.
 Our attorneys are dedicated to ensuring that your goals are not only met but exceeded.